-We continue to focus on realizing the substantial potential of our assets and maximizing stockholder value by making decisions based upon our five chief financial objectives: (1) further strengthening our cash generation, (2) improving our earnings, (3) increasing our productivity, (4) aggressively paying down our debt, and (5) reducing our costs.
+We continue to focus on realizing the potential of our assets and maximizing stockholder value by making decisions based upon our five chief financial objectives: (1) further strengthening our cash generation, (2) improving our earnings, (3) increasing our productivity, (4) aggressively paying down our debt, and (5) reducing our costs.
 We are aggressively pursuing cost savings which, together with improved productivity, are designed to enable us to achieve our other financial objectives.
 In addition to the corporate-wide restructuring in late 1999 that we believe will result in a substantial reduction in operating costs for the current and future years, we recently initiated a cost reduction effort targeting key cost drivers at each of our captive mines.
+We may issue additional equity securities to further pursue our objective of aggressively paying down our debt.
 We are also exploring Internet-based solutions that could reduce costs, especially in the procurement area.